datacarpentry/NEON-R-Tabular-Time-Series/_posts/R/dc-tabular-time-series/2016-1-08-TS05-Plotting-Time-Series-ggplot-In-R.md

 Create a bar plot of total daily precipitation.
 Add a:

 * Trend line for total daily precipitation.
-* Make the bars purple (or your favorite color!)
+* Make the bars purple (or your favorite color!).
 * Make the trend line grey (or your other favorite color).
-* Adjust the tick spacing and format the dates to appear as Jan 2009
+* Adjust the tick spacing and format the dates to appear as Jan 2009.
 * Render the title in *italics*.

 </div>